fac26/week-10-12-TFB-Eric-gild/README.md

 #### What might be the intended and unintended consequences of building this product?

 The intended consequences of building this product are to help people who are struggling to get food and to help people who have food to give.
-The unintended consequences of building this product are that it could be used by people who are not in need of food and could be used by people who are not giving food but the team doesn't expect this to be the case.
+The unintended consequences of building this product are that it could be used by people who are not in need of food and could be used by people who are not giving food; but the team doesn't expect this to be the case.

 </details>